 In 2015, several high-profile tech companies, including Amazon, Cisco, Google, Intel, Microsoft, Mozilla, and Netflix, formed the Alliance for Open Media.
 This non-profit workgroup began developing several open-source media technologies and standards, including the AV1 video codec.

 Eventually, the workgroup realized that the AV1 codec could be applied to images saved in the .HEIF file format.
-This allowed the workgroup to create the AV1 Image format, which can be used to save high-quality, compressed images within files that are the same size as lower-quality JPEGs.
+This allowed the workgroup to create the AV1 Image File Format, which can be used to save high-quality, compressed images within files that are the same size as lower-quality JPEGs.
 Notably, AVIF files contain less blocking, blurriness, and other visual distortions than similarly-sized JPEGs.

-How do I open an AVIF file?
+How to open an AVIF file